What Is a Home Warranty? Understanding the Basics

 First-Time Homebuyers

 New homeowners who lack maintenance experience or comprehensive repair funds find home warranties particularly valuable.
 These contracts provide predictable budgeting (fixed annual cost plus service fees) rather than surprise repair bills that could reach thousands.
 First-time buyers often don't have established relationships with reliable contractors, making the warranty company's vetted network especially helpful.
+Our first-time buyer warranty guide walks through what to look for in your first plan.

 The peace of mind factor shouldn't be underestimated.
-Moving into your first home involves significant financial stress—down payment, closing costs, moving expenses, and new furniture.
+Moving into your first home involves significant financial stress: down payment, closing costs, moving expenses, and new furniture.
 Knowing that major system failures won't derail your budget provides psychological comfort during an already stressful transition period.

 Home Sellers